Source code for mira.metamodel.template_model

 [docs] def eliminate_parameter(self, name): """ Eliminate a parameter from the model by substituting 0.
 Parameters ---------- name : str The name of the parameter to be eliminated. """ self.substitute_parameter(name, value=0)

 [docs] def set_parameters(self, param_dict): """ Set the parameters of this model to the values in the given dict.
-Parameters ---------- param_dict : Dict[str,float] Mapping of parameter name to its new value. """ for name, value in param_dict.items(): if self.parameters and name in self.parameters: self.parameters[name].value = value
+If a parameter in the given dict is not a part of the model, we create a new parameter out of it.
+Parameters ---------- param_dict : Dict[str,float] Mapping of parameter name to its new value. """ for name, value in param_dict.items(): if self.parameters and name in self.parameters: self.parameters[name].value = value else: self.add_parameter(parameter_id=name,value=value)

-def _iter_concepts(template_model: TemplateModel): for template in template_model.templates: if isinstance(template, ControlledConversion): yield from (template.subject, template.outcome, template.controller) elif isinstance(template, NaturalConversion): yield from (template.subject, template.outcome) elif isinstance(template, GroupedControlledConversion): yield from template.controllers yield from (template.subject, template.outcome) elif isinstance(template, NaturalDegradation): yield template.subject elif isinstance(template, NaturalProduction): yield template.outcome elif isinstance(template, ControlledDegradation): yield from (template.subject, template.controller) elif isinstance(template, ControlledProduction): yield from (template.outcome, template.controller) elif isinstance(template, GroupedControlledProduction): yield from template.controllers yield template.outcome elif isinstance(template, GroupedControlledDegradation): yield from template.controllers yield template.subject elif isinstance(template, NaturalReplication): yield template.subject elif isinstance(template, ControlledReplication): yield from (template.subject, template.controller) elif isinstance(template, StaticConcept): yield template.subject else: raise TypeError(f"could not handle template: {template}") def get_concept_graph_key(concept: Concept) -> Tuple[str, ...]: grounding_key = ("identity", concept.get_curie_str()) context_key = tuple(i for t in sorted(concept.context.items()) for i in t) key = (concept.name,) + grounding_key + context_key key = tuple(key) if len(key) > 1 else (key[0],) return key def get_template_graph_key(template: Template) -> Tuple[str, ...]: name: str = template.type key = [name] for concept in template.get_concepts(): for key_part in get_concept_graph_key(concept): key.append(key_part) if len(key) > 1: return tuple(key) else: return (key[0],)
+def _iter_concepts(template_model: TemplateModel): for template in template_model.templates: if isinstance(template, ControlledConversion): yield from (template.subject, template.outcome, template.controller) elif isinstance(template, NaturalConversion): yield from (template.subject, template.outcome) elif isinstance(template, GroupedControlledConversion): yield from template.controllers yield from (template.subject, template.outcome) elif isinstance(template, NaturalDegradation): yield template.subject elif isinstance(template, NaturalProduction): yield template.outcome elif isinstance(template, ControlledDegradation): yield from (template.subject, template.controller) elif isinstance(template, ControlledProduction): yield from (template.outcome, template.controller) elif isinstance(template, GroupedControlledProduction): yield from template.controllers yield template.outcome elif isinstance(template, GroupedControlledDegradation): yield from template.controllers yield template.subject elif isinstance(template, NaturalReplication): yield template.subject elif isinstance(template, ControlledReplication): yield from (template.subject, template.controller) elif isinstance(template, StaticConcept): yield template.subject elif isinstance(template, MultiConversion): yield from template.subjects yield from template.outcomes elif isinstance(template, ReversibleFlux): yield from template.left yield from template.right else: raise TypeError(f"could not handle template: {template}") def get_concept_graph_key(concept: Concept) -> Tuple[str, ...]: grounding_key = ("identity", concept.get_curie_str()) context_key = tuple(i for t in sorted(concept.context.items()) for i in t) key = (concept.name,) + grounding_key + context_key key = tuple(key) if len(key) > 1 else (key[0],) return key def get_template_graph_key(template: Template) -> Tuple[str, ...]: name: str = template.type key = [name] for concept in template.get_concepts(): for key_part in get_concept_graph_key(concept): key.append(key_part) if len(key) > 1: return tuple(key) else: return (key[0],)

 [docs]def model_has_grounding( template_model: TemplateModel, prefix: str, identifier: str ) -> bool: """ Returns true or false if a given search curie is present within the TemplateModel.
 Parameters ---------- template_model : The TemplateModel to query. prefix : The prefix of the search curie. identifier : The identifier of the search curie.
 Returns ------- : """ search_curie = f"{prefix}:{identifier}" for template in template_model.templates: for concept in template.get_concepts(): for concept_prefix, concept_id in concept.identifiers.items(): if concept_prefix == prefix and concept_id == identifier: return True for key, curie in concept.context.items(): if curie == search_curie: return True for key, param in template_model.parameters.items(): for param_prefix, param_id in param.identifiers.items(): if param_prefix == prefix and param_id == identifier: return True for key, curie in param.context.items(): if curie == search_curie: return True return False